-3. Do your research.
-I mean, you can act like you’re the only one out there doing what you do, but the reality is, there’s a huge chance that there are other businesses providing the same thing.
+The reality is, there’s a huge chance that there are other businesses providing the same thing that you do.
 So how do you stand out?
 What makes your product/service stack up to your existing competition?
-And don’t be afraid to look at your competitors.
+Don’t be afraid to look at your competitors.
 What makes you the choice among potential customers and clients?
 This is information that you can utilize in your marketing efforts.

-5. Outline various strategies.
-In the section before this, I talked to you about simply writing down your goals.
+In the section before this, we discussed simply writing down your goals.
 Here’s where you will explore the how- to.
 This is generally referred to as strategy.
-The most simple way to work this outline?
+What’s the most simple way to work this outline?
 Take each goal and create a list of action items underneath it.
 Consider what it takes to get from point A to point Z. And if you’re unsure, you can always reverse engineer it by starting at Z and detailing your trip back to A. You can simply create a list or go as far as creating a spreadsheet or using a project management tool like Asana.
 This outline will help you do a few things, but most important are: a) have a clear picture and roadmap for your journey and b) determine whether or not the goal is realistic or worth it for you in the timeframe.
 Goals should challenge you, but we don’t want them to deflate and discourage you.

-6. Create your budget. *cue horror music and screams* Who EVER wants to talk budgets and financial investments for business?
+*cue horror music and screams* Who EVER wants to talk budgets and financial investments for business?
 Not many.
-But we all know that it’s necessary and even helpful.
+But we all know that it’s necessary.
 While your business plan may cover your complete financial picture, your marketing plan only needs to include your marketing related expenses.
 Break down costs with associated tasks.
 Be clear on how much things cost and, more importantly, the funding source.
 If your strategies take you out of budget, make revisions or set new dates to achieve your goals to build your funding.
 It may not be fun to crunch numbers, but it’s better than blowing away your hard earned money or not having the results you want because you didn’t dedicate funding to something you really needed to have in place.